f5devcentral/F5-SE-Outcome-Based-Learning/docs/base/environment/step05.rst

 **How**:

-..Warning:: Resouces hosted in CSPs exposed are security risks, Security Groups should be utilized to allow access only from trusted sources (personal internet/VPN)
+.. warning:: Resouces hosted in CSPs exposed are security risks, Security Groups should be utilized to allow access only from trusted sources (personal internet/VPN)

 Choose and exposure option
   - Public addresses directly on the virtual machines